-The last affiliated minor league team in Jackson, Miss., left after the 1999 season.
-While the city had some independent-league teams, residents did not get the opportunity to see affiliated ball until 2005 when the Greenville Braves relocated to the suburb of Pearl.
+The last affiliated Minor League team in Jackson, Miss., left after the 1999 season.
+While the city had some independent-league teams, residents did not get the opportunity to see affiliated ball until 2005 when the Greenville (S.C.)
+Braves relocated to the suburb of Pearl.

-The main entrance is in right field, which is quite unusual for modern minor league stadiums.
-I also hoped and expected to see a grander entrance, but it was just a gate with signage.
+The main entrance is in right field, which is quite unusual for modern Minor League ballpark.
+I hoped and expected to see a grander entrance, but it was just a gate with signage.
 Nothing stood out about it.

-The view from behind home plate meets a trends I have noticed recently with newer minor league stadiums.
+The view from behind home plate meets a trend I have noticed recently with newer Minor League stadiums.
 The scoreboard in left center was nice, but the view beyond the outfield is just a cadre of trees.
 It can be somewhat disappointing to fans who expect and want a great view at every ballpark, but the reality is that not every stadium can have a fantastic view.
 It’s OK to be utilitarian and get the job done.

 I hoped to get a photo with the M-Braves mascot, Trusty, but I never saw him in the crowd.
 I only saw him on the field with the motorcyclists because it was Bike Night, and bikers got $5 tickets.
-I have no clue how to describe him, but for those who haven’t seen him I wanted to include the best photo possible.
+It is difficult to describe him, but for those who haven’t seen him I wanted to include the best photo possible.

 Per my routine, I camped out behind home plate after player introductions so I could capture the first pitch of the game.